Things to Do

 The month in history

-• Poet Alexander Pope was born on the 21 May 1688.
-He is famous for his classic poetry and literature, but less well known is his impact on historical garden design; he proposed plans for gardens at Chiswick House and Marble Hill in south west London.
+• Poet Alexander Pope was born on 21 May 1688.
+He's famous for his classic poetry and literature, but less well-known is his impact on historical garden design; he proposed plans for gardens at Chiswick House and Marble Hill in southwest London.
 A blue plaque marks his time living at Mawson’s buildings in Chiswick Lane South.

 • The landscape and portrait painter Thomas Gainsborough was born on 14 May 1727.
 His portrait of Mary, Countess Howe can be seen at Kenwood, alongside famous works by Vermeer, Rembrandt and Reynolds.

 • The British evacuation of soldiers from Dunkirk, also known as Operation Dynamo, began on 26 May 1940.
-The rescue was co-ordinated by Vice Admiral Bertram Ramsay from the tunnels beneath Dover Castle, a total of 338,226 troops were evacuated by almost 1000 ships, many of them civilian boats.
-Find out more about Operation Dynamo.
+The rescue was co-ordinated by Vice Admiral Bertram Ramsay from the tunnels beneath Dover Castle.
+A total of 338,226 troops were evacuated by almost 1,000 ships, many of them civilian boats.

 • The monk and scholar, The Venerable Bede, died on 26 May 735.
 Bede wrote about St Hild of Whitby, who, according to legend, banished a plague of snakes from the headland there with divine help.
 Learn more about the legend of Saint Hild in this short film